GurlerCode/TermProject-MLClassificationMethods/README.md

 # Understanding Customer Satisfaction with Machine Learning Methods
-This repository contains the code and documentation for a term project conducted by İsmail GÜRLER at GAZİ UNIVERSITY, Institute of Informatics, in December 2022.
+This repository contains the code and documentation for a term project conducted by İsmail GÜRLER at GAZİ UNIVERSITY in December 2022.
 The project aims to explore customer satisfaction using various machine learning algorithms on a real dataset from an airline company's survey results.
 The goal is to develop a predictive model that can accurately predict customer satisfaction levels.